yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

 "Title:" box is applied to *all* charts, while the "Y:" text changes only the y-axis label of the currently *selected* plot.

-You can use the mouse to zoom into the graph (hold the left button and drag to mark an area) or zoom out (right click) and you can reset the view with a click to the "lens" button next to the data drop down menu.

 The window title shows the current run number that this chart window corresponds to.
 Same as for the *Output* window, the chart window is replaced on each new run, but the behavior can be changed in the